Does Creativity Have its Dark Side?

 As impossible as it may sound, creativity isn’t always a good thing.
-Psychology has traditionally adopted the “think outside the box” mindset as far more preferable to sticking within the straight and narrow.
-Decades of research has linked creativity is linked to a myriad of positive outcomes, with “flow” (the feeling of being internally motivated) seen as the key to happiness.
+Psychology has traditionally deemed the “think outside the box” mindset as far more preferable than sticking within the straight and narrow.
+Decades of research have linked creativity to a myriad of positive outcomes, with “flow” (the feeling of being internally motivated) seen as the key to happiness.

-Historically, the creative geniuses of such luminaries as Michelangelo, Mozart, and Picasso are lauded for their brilliant and lasting contributions to the arts.
-The Thomas Edison’s, Henry Ford’s, Albert Einstein’s, and Marie Curie’s of science permanently changed the way the world operates, with accomplishments that could only have been produced by the most creative of minds.
+Historically, the creative geniuses—such luminaries as Michelangelo, Mozart, and Picasso—are lauded for their brilliant and lasting contributions to the arts.
+The Thomas Edisons, Henry Fords, Albert Einsteins, and Marie Curies of science permanently changed the way the world operates, with accomplishments that could only have been produced by the most creative of minds.
 The psychological analysis of people endowed with creativity with a capital “C” (the eminently creative) contrast their gifts with those whose creativity takes the “lower case” form of living a creative life.

-Against this compelling backdrop, we may therefore wonder why anyone would propose that creativity can have a dark side.
+Against this compelling backdrop, we may, therefore, wonder why anyone would propose that creativity can have a dark side.
 The examples of creativity we tend to remember are those that brought improvements to the world, if not our own daily lives.
 We put in a different category the creative geniuses whose powers were put to harmful use.
 But are they, in fact, exercising the same skill?

 The tendency toward malevolent creativity, then, may reflect a combination of factors from the individual (aggressiveness) and the situation that triggers the response.
 As the researchers obviously couldn’t use real-life situations to test their theory, they created scenarios intended to invoke malevolent creativity that cued participants to experience the negative emotions of hostility, anger, injustice and a desire for revenge.
 The “benevolent” creativity scenarios were intended to stimulate the desire to cooperate, help, and use thought rather than action to gain a positive outcome.

-A sample of 138 undergraduates (31% male, average age 25 years old) completed a series of questionnaires intended to assess implicit aggression, tendency toward premeditation, and divergent creativity (the ability to think of multiple solutions to a problem).
+A sample of 138 undergraduates (31 percent male; average age 25 years old) completed a series of questionnaires intended to assess implicit aggression, a tendency toward premeditation, and divergent creativity (the ability to think of multiple solutions to a problem).
 The key question was whether the tendency toward implicit aggression would interact with premeditation to influence the number of creative ideas that flowed in response to the malevolently creative problem (the one that elicited feelings of rage and a desire for revenge).

 As predicted, when the researchers presented them with the problem that triggered malevolent creativity, participants high in implicit aggression and low in premeditation expressed the largest number of malevolently-themed solutions.
 When presented with the more benign problem that triggered prosocial motives of helping others and cooperating, those high in implicit aggression, even if they were high in impulsiveness, were far less destructive in their imagined solutions.